whulshof/HA_PowerControl_en/README.md

 - [Enable packages](https://www.home-assistant.io/docs/configuration/packages/)
 - [Enable python scripts](https://www.home-assistant.io/integrations/python_script/)
 - Add the contents of the file "pc.lovelace" to the Lovelace interface.
-- Create a notification group "notify.tutti" in the file "configuration.yaml" and insert the devices that will receive the intervention notifications.
+- Create a notification group "notify.all" in the file "configuration.yaml" and insert the devices that will receive the intervention notifications.
 - [Configure the recoder](https://www.home-assistant.io/integrations/recorder/) to include the following sensors:
   - sensor.selected_power_loads
   - sensor.suspended_power_loads